The Poetic Life of Margaret of Scotland, Dauphine of France

 Born Katherine de Roet in Hainault, now in modern-day Belgium, in around 1350, her father was Sir Paon de Roet of Guyenne.
 Unfortunately, as can be the way with Medieval women, I could find no mention of her mother’s identity.

-Sir Paon was a Hainault knight who travelled to England with its new queen , Philippa of Hainault, as part of her retinue.
+Sir Paon was a Hainault knight who travelled to England with its new queen, Philippa of Hainault, as part of her retinue.
 As a consequence, Katherine was raised at the English court of Queen Philippa and her illustrious husband, King Edward III.

 Katherine and her older sister, Philippa, were eventually given positions as ladies-in-waiting to members of the royal family.
 Philippa joined the household of Elizabeth de Burgh, wife of Lionel of Antwerp, where she met her future husband, the literary giant of the age, Geoffrey Chaucer.

-By 1365 Katherine was serving in the household of Blanche, Duchess of Lancaster, and her husband John of Gaunt, 3rd surviving son of Edward III and Philippa of Lancaster.
+By 1365 Katherine was serving in the household of Blanche, Duchess of Lancaster, and her husband John of Gaunt, third surviving son of Edward III and Philippa of Lancaster.
 Sometime before 1367 Katherine married a Lincolnshire knight, Sir Hugh Swynford of Coleby and Kettlethorpe, possibly at St Clement Danes Church on the Strand, London.
 They had at least 2 children, Blanche and Thomas (born May 1367 and September 1368, respectively); John of Gaunt was Blanche’s godfather.
 A third possible child was Margaret Swynford (born c.
 1369), who was nominated as a nun at Barking.
 Sir Hugh was a tenant of John of Gaunt’s and accompanied him to Europe in 1366 and 1370.

 200px-Johnofgaunt